The Stochastic-Quantum Theorem: Deterministic Systems

-\begin{itemize} \item Here $\statespace$ is a state space and $\setoftimes$ is a set of times forming a monoid, whose identity element $0$ plays the role of an initial time, as usual. \item The symbol $g$ denotes a map
+\begin{itemize} \item Here $\statespace$ is a state space and $\setoftimes$ is a set of times (no longer called target times) forming a monoid, whose identity element $0$ plays the role of an initial time, as usual. \item The symbol $g$ denotes a map